FurCoder/furry-event-china/README.md

 [中文版本](./README.zh.md)

-[FEC 兽展日历](https://www.furryeventchina.com) is a website that collects and displays exhibition events related to furries in mainland China. and this is source code repo of it.
+[FEC 兽展日历](https://www.furryeventchina.com) is a website that collects and displays furry conventions hosting within mainland China.
+This is the source code repository of this site.

-## Start develop
+## Start Developing

 ```bash
 yarn install